Memium/Belt-Satisfaction/README.md

-# Adjustable-Exoskeletons
+# Belt-Satisfaction
-A factorio mod that adds a slider to control your exoskeletons.
+A factorio mod that allows you to see the resource satisfaction of your belts.
+Basically bottleneck for belts.